billbuchanan/csn09112/week03_ns/labs/README.md

 From the Wireshark trace, which TCP port SMB uses to connect?

-The smb_lookupsid module brute-forces SID lookups on a range of targets to determine what local users exist on the system.
-Knowing what users exist on a system can greatly  speed up any further brute-force log-on attempts later on.
+K.4 The smb_lookupsid module brute-forces SID lookups on a range of targets to determine what local users exist on the system:

 ```
 $ msfconsole